infinityworks/Policies/ISO-9001/Expenses Policy/readme.md

 Your Account Lead or a Board Member will approve your expenses claim (with receipts) according to the following spending guidance.

 ## How do I create a claim?
 We are now using Expensify to make recording your expenses as easy and swift as possible.
 To use Expensify you’ll need to be registered.
-If you haven’t registered, you can use this use this link to register https://join.my.expensify.com?team=FADA3AA6B709CC6E&thanks=tom.walton%40infinityworks.com
+If you haven’t registered, you can use this use [this link to register](https://join.my.expensify.com?team=FADA3AA6B709CC6E&thanks=tom.walton%40infinityworks.com).

 Once you’ve joined, you can log in using your Google account.